 In addition, there are legal changes underway:

-- Until 2015, it is legal to throw away televisions, radios, computers, and cell phones (including any rechargeable batteries that are in these items, Just put them out with the regular trash.
+- Since 2015, it is illegal to throw away televisions, radios, computers, and cell phones (including any rechargeable batteries that are in these items).
+Do not put them out with the regular trash.